nicolastonon/tZq-TMVA-code/COMBINE/README_Combine.txt

 *** COMBINE HARVESTER
 (Combine Harvester is a top-level CMSSW Package which contains some additional features.
 Among those, it can be used to add statistical uncertainties bin per bin (not done by default by combine) with a Barlow-Beeston-like approach.
 Also, it allows to propagate the changes of the nuisance parameters (NPs) to all input variables of the BDTs (not only the templates used for the fit). )

-- addBinbyBin.py : Add bin by bin statistical MC error to histograms.
+- AddBinbyBin.py : Add bin by bin statistical MC error to histograms.
 It uses 'COMBINED_datacard.txt' to  create new datacards taking these errors into account, and also a rootfile :
 # python addBinbyBin

 -
+# PostFitShapes -d COMBINED_datacard_TemplateFit.txt -o PostfitInputVars.root -f outputs/mlfit.root:fit_s --postfit --sampling --print